 The re-imposition of the jury’s verdict was vindication for prosecutors.
 Despite losing in the court of appeals, Carpenter still wasn’t done.
 This time he filed almost a dozen motions… motions for a new trial, motion for emergency relief, and motion to set aside the jury verdict.

 That meant years more of delays.
-Finally, however, Carpenter was sentenced to 36 months in prison.
+Finally, however, Carpenter was sentenced to prison.
 (Of course that is under appeal too.)